sebagodoy/stegoplot/README.md

 * scipy (optional, for curvy reaction profiles)

 ### Installation
-Install the Numpy and matplotlib if yu dont have these already.
+Install the Numpy and matplotlib if you dont have these already.
 Install the distribution uploaded to TestPy with
 ```
 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps stegoplot
 ```